tigerwill90/fox/README.md

 f.MustHandle(http.MethodGet, "/articles/{id}", fox.WrapH(httpRateLimiter.RateLimit(articles)))
 ```

-### Custom http.ResponseWriter Implementations
-When using custom `http.ResponseWriter` implementations, it's important to ensure that these implementations expose the
-required http interfaces.
-For HTTP/1.x requests, Fox expects the `http.ResponseWriter` to implement the `http.Flusher`,
-`http.Hijacker`, and `io.ReaderFrom` interfaces.
-For HTTP/2 requests, the `http.ResponseWriter` should implement the
-`http.Flusher` and `http.Pusher` interfaces.
-Fox will invoke these methods **without any prior assertion**.

 ## Middleware
 Middlewares can be registered globally using the `fox.WithMiddleware` option.
 The example below demonstrates how
 to create and apply automatically a simple logging middleware to all routes (including 404, 405, etc...).